Sources of law

 3. Who is potentially liable for a defective product?
 What obligations or duties do they owe and to whom?

-Under the Code of Obligations, in the context of a sales contract, the seller is liable to the buyer for defective goods.
-If the product purchased has any defects as described under the Code of Obligations, the buyer can claim the alternative remedies under Article 227 of the Code of Obligations.
-Accordingly, the consumer can:
+Under the TCO, in the context of a sales contract, the seller is liable to the buyer for defective goods.
+If the product purchased has any defects as described under the TCO (see Question 2), the buyer can claim the following alternative remedies:

-- Rescind the agreement, by informing the seller that he/she is ready to return the goods.
+- Rescind the agreement, by informing the seller that they are ready to return the goods.

 - Retain the defective goods, and request a discount on the purchase price in proportion to the defect.